 These are the current events being processed by the asynchronous event system.
 If the number of events waiting is high then you may need to increase the size of the pool by changing the

 com.jiglu.agent.workerThreads property in

-This is the number of users currently logged on to the system and the number of current active sessions.
-Because a user may be logged on using more than one device the number of sessions may be different to the number of users.
+This is the number of users currently logged in to the system and the number of current active sessions.
+Because a user may be logged in using more than one device the number of sessions may be different to the number of users.

 These are the current queues of waiting or failed incoming messages, outgoing messages and spiders for ingesting external content sources.
 You can examine the incoming mail queues using MultiTool - see Viewing incoming and outgoing mail queues.

 These are the statuses of spiders for ingesting external content sources.
 More information about why a spider has failed can be found by going to the source in the monitor and then viewing its status.

 These are sources that are currently retrieving external content, either from feeds or by spidering a web site.
 Information is included about when the activity began, how many items have been processed and the resulting changes in source items.
 Here you can also stop a currently-spidering site.
 If the number of spiders waiting is consistently high then you may need to increase the size of the pool by changing the